-Part 3 (Assets): Value assets as of December 31st.
+Part 3 (Assets): Value assets as of December 31st of the preceding calendar year.
 Report income received during the preceding calendar year.

 Part 4a (PTR Summary): Report transactions that occurred during the preceding calendar year.
 Do not include transactions made during a period when the filer was not a Federal employee.